-□ The FT-2000 utilizes a triple band-stack VFO selection technique, which permits you to store up to three favorite frequencies and modes onto each band's VFO register.
+☐ The FT-2000D utilizes a triple band-stack VFO selection technique, which permits you to store up to three favorite frequencies and modes onto each band's VFO register.
 For example, you may store one frequency each on 14 MHz CW, RTTY, and USB, then recall these VFOs by successive, momentary presses of the [14] MHz band button.
 Each Amateur band button may similarly have up to three frequency/mode settings applied.

-If you press the (VFO-A) [BAND] button, the [SUB VFO-B] knob may be used as a band selection knob.
+☐ If you press the (VFO-A) [BAND] button, the [SUB VFO-B] knob may be used as a band selection knob.
 If you press the (VFO-A) [MHz] button, rotation of the [SUB VFO-B] knob allows frequency navigation in 1 MHz steps.
 Depending on the setting of the (VFO-A) [BAND], (VFO-A) [MHz], and [A/B] buttons, the function of the [SUB VFO-B] knob will change.

-8. Press the [ANTENNA 1/2] button to select the appropriate antenna for the band in use; alternatively, if one is connected, you may also press the [ANTENNA RX] antenna selection button.
+7. Press the [ANTENNA 1/2] button to select the appropriate antenna for the band in use; alternatively, if one is connected, you may also press the [ANTENNA RX] antenna selection button.
 Two TX/RX antennas may be connected, or one RX-only antenna.

 Once you have made your antenna selection, that antenna is "remembered" by the microprocessor in conjunction with the VFO register (frequency and mode) in use when you chose that particular antenna.
-9. Press the appropriate [MODE] button to select the desired operating mode.